scottlurowist/operating_systems/README.md

 # `operating_systems`

-This is the source code for operating systems project written back in (cough, cough) for my Marist College operating systems course. if was written as a group project with my friend Dominic Bruen and a third person whom I don't remember; I think that his first name was Rajar.
+This is the source code our for operating systems project written back in (cough, cough) for my Marist College operating systems course. if was written as a group project with my friend Dominic Bruen and a third person whom I don't remember; I think that his first name was Rajar.